How to WIN in Global Expansion with These 6 Models of Execution

 The pros of having a local distributor are that you don’t need to create a brand presence and deal with any hurdles of setting up a local office and language implications.
 You also don’t need to take on any costs associated with employing staff or building infrastructure.

 The cons are that you will not have a footprint in the jurisdiction which makes it hard to assess the market on your own, and your revenue potential is out of your control which means that the performance depends on the capabilities of the distributor.

 3. Licensing or Franchising

 Another low-cost way of increasing your revenue while having a presence in a new market is to license your brand to a local company.
-What that means is the local company will pay you for the intellectual property rights to do business with your brand which means leveraging your intellectual property and selling your products in country but to the customer it looks like you entered the country yourself, and your revenue comes from selling them the rights (though not from any sales they make to the customer, usually).
+What that means is the local company will pay you for the intellectual property rights to do business with your brand which means leveraging your intellectual property and selling your products in the country but to the customer, it looks like you entered the country yourself, and your revenue comes from selling them the rights (though not from any sales they make to the customer, usually).

 4. Joint Venture: how 1+1=3

 Sometimes it can be more strategic for your business to have a more intimate partnership with a local company, especially when you both have strengths to bring to the table.

 Take, for example, a company that makes stainless steel sinks and home goods looking to enter India.
 They had considered setting up a location themselves, but they discovered that the infrastructure in India would make it difficult to deliver to individual households.
 Plus, the retail industry is fragmented which means that developing relationships with as many stores as possible would be a decade-long project.

 What made the most sense for them was to form a joint venture with a business in India that already had a brand name locally.
 They could share their IP and technology and customers can gain access to the complementary product line.
 Since both parties could leverage their strengths and make money together, you can see how sometimes 1+1=3.